jonathanhogg/flitter/README.md

 ## Linear and HDR color

 Adding `linear=true` to a `!window` will force the entire pipeline of that window to use linear-sRGB color.
-This is arguable The Right Thing to do and should probably be the default.
-Images and videos will be shifted into linear color values and the final window framebuffer will be converted back into the standard logarithmic-sRGB when rendering to the screen.
+This is arguably The Right Thing to do and should probably be the default.
+Images and videos will be shifted into linear color values, all drawing and blending will be done in linear-space, and then the final window framebuffer will be converted back into the standard screen logarithmic-sRGB for display.

-As logarithmic-sRGB is optimises the limited 8-bit color channel depth for the way that the human eye perceives brightness, you will almost certainly not want to switch to linear color without also enabling deeper color channels with the `colorbits=16` attribute on `!window`.
-This is inherited by all `!shader`, `!canvas`, `!canvas3d` and `!video` nodes underneath the window and forces all textures and framebuffers to be 16-bit per channel.
+As logarithmic-sRGB optimises the limited 8-bit color channel depth for the way that the human eye perceives brightness, you will almost certainly not want to switch to linear color without *also* enabling deeper color channels with the `colorbits=16` attribute on `!window`.
+This is inherited by all `!shader`, `!canvas`, `!canvas3d` and `!video` nodes underneath the window and forces all textures and framebuffers to be 16-bits per channel.

-An added benefit of 16-bit channel depths is that the color format is changed from pseudo-floats (0 ..
-255 scaled to 0 ..
-1.0) to actual half-precision floating point numbers, which can be negative and greater than 1.0 allowing for a high dynamic range pipeline.
+An added benefit of 16-bit channel depths is that the color format is changed from pseudo-floats (0..255 scaled to 0..1) to actual half-precision floating point numbers, which can be negative and greater than 1, allowing for a high dynamic range pipeline.
 This is particularly useful for effects like bloom filters.
+You may need to add a final tone-mapping pass as high brightness values will just get clipped in the final window render.

 The `hsl()` and `hsv()` color functions do not support values of `l` or `v` that are greater than 1, so multiply the resulting RGB vector to construct high